mdcatapult/supervisor/README.md

 The supervisor controls how documents are handled after they are ingested into the document library.
 It decides which consumer should process a document next and publishes a message to the appropriate queue.
-After all the other rules have been processed it always sends the doc to the "analytical.supervisor" queue regardless of whether it has been processed previously by that consumer.
+After all the other rules have been processed and assuming the `ANALYTICAL_SUPERVISOR` env var is `true` it will send the doc to the "analytical.supervisor" queue regardless of whether it has been processed previously by that consumer.

 ## Documentation